MSunusi/Reservoir-and-Well-Classifiction-Using-Machine-Learning-/README.md

 # Acknowledgements

-Special appreciation to the open-source community and the petroleum engineering and AI communities advancing intelligent energy systems.
+Special appreciation to the EJAZTECH.AI team,  open-source community and the petroleum engineering and AI communities advancing intelligent energy systems.